inovait/tws-android/docs/index.md

 ## Description
-The TWS SDK is a library, designed to make it easier and more powerful to add web content to your Android apps with a WebView on a steroids.
+The TWS SDK is a library, designed to make it easier and more powerful to add web content to your Android apps with a WebView on steroids.
 You can use it to combine web and native features, add web pages to an existing app, build a complete app using web content, or mix web and native screens for a smoother user experience.